On singularity formation for the two dimensional unsteady Prandtl system around the axis: Formal analysis and blow-up profiles

-As is clear from the proof of Proposition \ref{pr:Ls} provided in below, we have $\int_0^{a_k}F(Z)dZ=(1-1/(2k))a_k$.
+As this will be clear from the proof of Proposition \ref{pr:F} provided in below, we have $\int_0^{a_k}F(Z)dZ=(1-1/(2k))a_k$.
 Using this fact, one sees that equation \fref{eq:F1} admits other solutions of the form $G_k((Z-\mu a_k)/\mu)$.
 It also admits the trivial solutions $0$ and $1$.
 We claim that all other bounded solutions of \fref{eq:F1} can be obtained by gluing a finite or an infinite number of these solutions, when they attain $1$ or $0$.
-For exemple, the function:
+For example, the function:

-is also a solution with the same regularity.\\
+is also a solution with the same regularity.

-The solutions $G_k$ of \fref{eq:F} are also well defined for $k>0$ and $k\notin \mathbb N$.
-There is then a continuum of blow-up speeds for equation \fref{eq:inviscidprandtl1d}, but adding viscosity selects only the smooth blow-up profiles.
+The solutions $G_k$ of \fref{eq:F1} are also well defined for $k>0$ and $k\notin \mathbb N$.
+There is then a continuum of blow-up profiles for equation \fref{eq:inviscidprandtl1d}, but we expect that adding viscosity would prevent the appearance of non-smooth blow-up profiles.

 \end{remark}